saakethmatta/Advanced-Security-Monitoring-System-for-Web-Applications/Readme.md

 # File Monitoring System with Web Application

-This system includes a file monitoring component and a web application.
+This system includes a file-monitoring component and a web application.
 The file monitor tracks directory changes while the web application provides a user interface for interaction.

+## Author
+- Saaketh Matta
+- Prahlad Harsha

 ## Features